3 Reasons Why You Shouldn’t Rely On An FHA 203K Loan for Purchasing & Then Renovating

 2) Big Decisions, Little Time to Think

 All additional work aside, no one likes making decisions under the pressure of a ticking clock.
 When you’re buying in a competitive market, an FHA 203K loan forces you to rush the process.
-That means having to force everything from planning of all the specific details of your renovation project to shopping for the right contractor into a very tight timeline.
+That means having to force everything from the planning of all the specific details of your renovation project to shopping for the right contractor into a very tight timeline.
 The stress of it all is just the start with the potential for all new issues down the road are only more likely as well.

 With the alternative renovation home equity loan, you can purchase your new home with a traditional mortgage and then simply add the loan when you’re ready.
 The entire process can be stressful enough, so breaking it into two steps keeps things at a pace you’re comfortable with.
-That not only means staying competitive against other buyers to get the home you want, but also making all the big decisions on your own terms.
+That not only means staying competitive against other buyers to get the home you want but also making all the big decisions on your own terms.
 They say timing is everything, after all.

 3) Goodbye Low Interest Rates

 The truth is FHA mortgages have a number of advantages when buying a home.
 They require a minimal down payment and you can have less-than-perfect credit.
-But those benefits typically come at a cost of a higher rate.
+But those benefits typically come at the cost of a higher rate.
 So while you’re getting the financing you need to purchase and renovate the home, you’re going to be paying a higher mortgage rate in the years that follow.
 So if you’re someone who could qualify for a lower rate without the help of an FHA mortgage, a smarter strategy might be to purchase the home with the lowest rate mortgage you can find and then use a renovation home equity loan to fund the renovations.